-A. Place oil in RED reservoir ONLY.
-Read more »
+A. Place oil in reservoir ONLY, cfr. image.

-Q: How often do I need to clean the Hippo?
+Q: How often do I need to clean the Warm Steam Vaporiser?

-Q: How long can I expect the Hippo to last overnight?
+Q: How long can I expect the vaporiser to last before refilling?

 Q: Do I need to use filtered water in the vaporiser?

 A: No, it is not important to use filtered water with the vaporiser.
-Tap water is fine to use with the Hippo and will not cause any issues with the running and function of the unit.
+Tap water is fine to use with the Warm Steam Vaporiser and will not cause any issues with the running and function of the unit.

-Q: Why are the walls in the room the Hippo is in damp?
+Q: Why are the walls in the room damp when the vaporiser is running?

-A: The Hippo Vaporiser is designed to put moisture back into the environment it is operating in.
-It is recommended the room is well ventilated for the period of time the Hippo is in operation.
-Remember the 4L that you fill the water reservoir with is evaporated into the environment the Hippo is in.
+A: The vaporiser is designed to put moisture back into the environment it is operating in.
+It is recommended the room is well ventilated for the period of time the vaporiser is in operation.
+To prevent damp, do not direct the Steam Jet directly towards furniture, walls or floors.